Opisek/mc-paper-docker/README.md

   `VERSION` | The minecraft version that should be installed, e.g. `1.20.1` or `latest` for the most current version `CHANNEL` | The channel for PaperMC builds to be used: `default` for normal builds and `experimental` for potentally unstable builds
-  `GRACE` | The amount to time to wait before putting the server to sleep when nobody is online `XMX` | The minimum amount of RAM to allocate to the minecraft server `XMX` | The maximum amount of RAM to allocate to the minecraft server `UID` | The user id to use for the server files `GID` | The group id to use for the server files
+  `GRACE` | The amount to time to wait before putting the server to sleep when nobody is online `XMS` | The minimum amount of RAM to allocate to the minecraft server `XMX` | The maximum amount of RAM to allocate to the minecraft server `UID` | The user id to use for the server files `GID` | The group id to use for the server files